Home » The DoJiggy Fundraising Blog » Creative Ways to Thank Your Donors and Sponsors

 Events or Tickets are a great thank-you to donors

 Thanking donors by holding donor appreciation events provides opportunities, as well as showing your gratitude.
-A casual social mixer is a way to show staff unity and share stories of your nonprofit.
+A casual social mixer is a way to show staff unity and share stories.
 Field trips that include a picnic or evening barbecue are also great ways to say thanks to donors.
-Special VIP invites to your wine-tasting fundraiser or charity gala brings new and old supporters closer to your nonprofit fundraising mission.
+Special VIP invites to your wine-tasting fundraiser or charity gala bring new and old supporters closer to your nonprofit mission.

-Another event designed for thanking donors is an open house.
+Another event that can be designed to thank donors is an open house.
 Serve refreshments and engage a board member to be an entertaining master of ceremony.
 Encourage donors and volunteers to bring a friend if space allows.

 How to Thank Sponsors